HighpixelSpeed/HighpixelSpeed/README.md

 `/hs blacklist add <username> [username] ...` Add one or more players to your blacklist.
 `/hs blacklist list` Show all the players currently on your blacklist.
 `/hs blacklist remove <username> [username] ...` Remove one or more players to your blacklist.

+#### Tag Wins
+Similar to the mod Levelhead, the Hypixel Says wins of players around you are shown.
+The color of the number indicates that the player has the following:
+Gray: 0 wins
+Yellow: At least one win
+Green: More wins than you
+Gold: Enough wins to dodge, if Autododge is enabled
+`/hs tagwins` Toggle whether to tag players' wins by their names.